Administration of Justice

 Upon completion of this course, the student will be able to:

-- Apply written skills toward probation and parole reports, and court documentation.
+- apply written skills toward probation and parole reports, and court documentation.

 - examine the evolution of the community corrections model.